 Without a doubt, in-service education will continue to fall short of meeting society's changing needs for pre-service education and teachers' effectiveness in the workplace.
 The National Policy on Education (NEP 2020) placed a strong emphasis on the value of teacher in-service training, allowing education to be effectively used to further national goals.
 As a result, the policy declares that teacher education will continue to consider modifications to curriculum and methods.
 Teachers will encounter advancements in their field daily.
 The development of in-service training will be a crucial component of teacher education that never ends.
 There will inevitably be some gaps in the pre-service training we provide for teachers, regardless of how effective it is.
-Teachers' in-service education will keep filling up these gaps, such as those in assessment methods and library services education, guidance, and counselling, among other things, and will be methodically scheduled so that completing several of these courses successfully will result in additional credits and/or count towards future progress.
+Teachers' in-service education, guidance, and counselling, among other things, and will be methodically scheduled so that completing several of these courses successfully will result in additional credits and/or count towards future progress.